IBM/z_ansible_collections_samples/zos_administration/host_setup/README.md

 ```

 If the user that connects to the host is different from the user submitting
-the playbook, you can optionally instruct the playbook to user another user
+the playbook, you can optionally instruct the playbook to use another user
 with option '-u <username>' for example:

 ```bash